-As problems in your marriage mount, you may be compelled to consider whether or not divorce is the best choice.
-The question of dissolving a marriage is ultimately an intense, difficult, and incredibly personal choice that may throw your entire world into upheaval.
+As problems in your marriage mount, you may consider whether or not divorce is even the best choice.
+The question of dissolving a marriage is ultimately an intense, difficult, and incredibly personal choice that throws your entire world into upheaval.

-Do I Need A Divorce Lawyer?
+Do You Need A Divorce Lawyer?

-By the time you get to this stage, you’ve probably asked yourself things like why you’re staying married or if you can possibly salvage your relationship.
-These are important topics to be sure but are relatively unrelated to whether or not you should hire a divorce lawyer.
+By the time you get to this stage, you’ve probably asked things like why you’re staying married or if you can possibly salvage your relationship.
+These are important topics to be sure.
+However, they’re also relatively unrelated to whether or not you should hire a divorce lawyer.

 With the proliferation of do-it-yourself divorce websites, online tools, and similar resources, you don’t necessarily need an attorney to end your marriage.

 The Benefits Of Hiring A Divorce Lawyer